dmbarbour/wikilon/docs/AwelonLang.md

 We can fork child processes and declaratively wire inputs to outputs.
 The process may monadically read or write ports that haven't been wired.
 In classic KPNs, read is the synchronous operation: it waits for data if none is available.
 We could extend this API with bounded buffers (so writes can wait), logical time (so reads can time out), and perhaps logical copy and drop of ports (for performance).

-When we're done describing our KPN, we develop `runKPN : KPN () -> Object`.

-Here, we're not interested in a KPN's return value.
-Instead, we'd interact with an accelerated object via read and write requests (cf *Accelerated Vector Processing*).
-This would allow us to leverage the monotonic structure of KPNs for interaction with long-running computations.
-The accelerated object would use threads and queues under the hood.
-We only need to be careful about copying the object, which may require a copy-on-write strategy (cf *Arrays and In-Place Mutation*).

-A significant challenge for KPNs is developing a suitable type safety analysis.
-We might want `(kpn)` annotations and specialized analysis to ensure ports are used with consistent message types, ports aren't used after declarative wiring, we aren't obviously stuck, etc..
-However, even without static type safety, we could accelerate KPNs.
+When we're done describing our KPN, we implement an accelerated object to "run" the KPN.
+The API for this might be simple like `runKPN : KPN () -> Object` (cf *Accelerated Vector Processing*).
+This object should accept read and write requests for the external KPN ports, enabling pure code to interact with a deterministic process network computing in the background.
+The accelerated implementation can leverage threads and shared queues with in-place mutations, insofar as linearity is respected (cf *Arrays and In-Place Mutation*).

+A significant challenge for KPNs is developing an adequate static safety analysis.
+Ideally, we want distinct message types per port, to statically forbid reading and writing of wired ports, and perhaps some variation on session types to ensure interactions won't get stuck.
+Like monadic effects and object interface types, this could benefit from specialized annotations and type descriptors.
+Minimally, we could tag KPN process descriptions with `(kpn)`.

 ## Bots, Effects, and Applications

+Awelon applications are modeled as bots that publish an interface to the user.

+### Bot Definition

 An Awelon bot process is a deterministic transaction, repeated indefinitely.